thelia-modules/SmartyFilter/Readme.md

 # Smarty Filter

-Allow you to add some filter in smarty render
+Allows you to add some filters in smarty render.
+See the documentation about what is a Smarty filter : [prefilter/postfilter](http://www.smarty.net/docs/en/plugins.prefilters.postfilters.tpl) or [outputfilter](http://www.smarty.net/docs/en/plugins.outputfilters.tpl)

 ## Installation